timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 ![Monday lunch](/assets/img/blog/diet-review/monday-lunch.jpg){:class="blog-post-img-small"}

 Even while working from home I usually cook one meal that I can have for lunch three days in a row to save some time in the kitchen.
-This week this meal is a rice dish (eating lots of rice is a recurring theme in my diet :)) with some vegetables in a coconut milk sauce.
+This week this meal is a rice dish (eating lots of rice is a recurring theme in my diet 🌝), with some vegetables in a coconut milk sauce.
-In the disclaimer I mentioned that I am a basic cook and this dish is the best proof for it.
+In the disclaimer I mentioned that I am a basic cook and this dish is the best example for it.
 Start by getting the rice to a boil and in the meantime throw all the other ingredients (except for the starch) into another pot, and cook until the lentils are soft.
 As spices I added: turmeric, coriander, ginger, chili, smoked paprika and cinnamon.

+Some usually buy a lot of my vegetables frozen as I often find myself quite disappointed with how Swedish supermarkets tend to store their organic vegetables.
+They lie in lots of plastic bags in the fridge and if you look closely they are already moldy.
+It's for example almost impossible to find good organic mushrooms.
+On top of that they are more expensive...

-Once the lentils are ready, I wait for it to cool down a slight bit, mix the starch with a hint of water and then add it to the pot while stirring.
+Once the lentils are ready, I wait for the the dish to cool down a slight bit, mix the starch with a sip of water and then add it to the pot while stirring.
-This will thicken the sauce a bit (or a lot, if you add too much).
+This will thicken the sauce a bit (or a lot, if you add too much starch).
 It's important to not add it into a boiling liquid or it will harden immediately and you will obtain a lumpy sauce.